• Opening

 [Christian Davenport]

-Click here to find more about the book
+Click here to find the talk explaining the Anti-Black Index

 Generally, I am interested in two broad areas.
-First, I am interested in political conflict and violence - particularly that involving governments and those affiliated with them (e.g., genocide/politicide, mass killing, torture, bans, curfews, beatings, arrests for political purposes and domestic spying).
+First, I am interested in political conflict and violence.
+Although this concerns a wide variety of activities from different actors in different parts of the world, I am particularly interested in those actions involving governments and those affiliated with them (e.g., genocide/politicide, mass killing, torture, bans, curfews, beatings, arrests for political purposes and domestic spying).
 I have a broad interest in the topic, which has brought me to look at both global patterns (e.g., dyorep) and individual cases (the United States: social movement and anti-movement interactions, riots/rebllions), Rwanda (genocide), India (untouchability), Haiti, the Dominican Republic, Zimbabwe, Mexico and Northern Ireland) as well as employ a diverse range of approaches (i.e., statistical research, ethnography, film and gaming).
 Additionally, I am interested in peace and peace making - particularly understanding what it is, how it can be measured and what can be done to create/sustain/expand it.
 This interest has thus far been largely conceptual but I am creating some measurements for it that can be implemented globally.
+One day I will evolve to the study of "political love" but I am not quite there yet.

 Enjoy